BEng(Hons) Architecture and Environmental Engineering

 Where can it take me?

-Many pursue further study, including our Master of Architecture, MSc Façade Engineering or MSc Building Information Modelling courses.
+Many students choose to pursue further study, including our Master of Architecture, MSc Façade Engineering or MSc Building Information Modelling courses.

 Structure